-Unemployment across Europe has risen due to the coronavirus pandemic with airline companies and the automobile sector making some of the biggest job cuts.
+Unemployment across Europe has risen due to the coronavirus pandemic with airline companies and the automobile sector making some of the biggest job cuts in recent months.

 While furlough schemes (putting workers on temporary leave and the government paying a percentage of their salaries) across Europe are helping some shield from the economic impact of COVID-19, others are less fortunate.

-Here is our updated list of companies in Europe making job cuts either due to — or in part because of — COVID-19.
+Here is our updated list of companies in some European countries making job cuts either due to — or in part because of — COVID-19.

 British Petroleum (10,000 jobs)

 British oil giant BP announced plans to cut 10,000 jobs on June 8 due to the coronavirus crisis, which has slashed global demand for oil and in turn its prices.